Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Blood sugar levels after exercise

 Some people may find that their blood sugar levels go up after exercise, while others may find that moving more lowers their levels.
 Because different types of activities can affect your blood sugar levels in different ways, it’s important to check your blood sugars after you finish exercising.
-You may also need to continue to check them for up to 24 hours after this.
+You may need to continue to check them for up to 24 hours after this.

 Exercise and insulin